didlly/grank/mkdocs/docs/user-docs.md

 ### `auto accept trade` category

-Values in the `anti heist` category tell the program whether or not to *automatically accept trades* and *who to accept them from*.
+Values in the `auto accept trade` category tell the program whether or not to *automatically accept trades* and *who to accept them from*.

 | Name  | Type | Default Value | Description |
 | ------------- | ------------- | ------------- | ------------- |